Close Menu

 Flash-in-the-panSomething that gains quick attention but is short-livedMedia, trending topicsUsually negative — fleeting

-See also Unlocking the Perfect Synonym of *Proper*: A Comprehensive Guide
+See also Understanding the Opposite of Redefinition: A Complete Guide

 Filling in the Gaps: What Competitors Might Miss